Orange Mound, Memphis: S.M.A.R.T. (2003)

 Redevelopment of Targeted neighborhoods"), a public-private partnership to create vibrant neighborhoods in declining areas.

 Progress (2004)

-In a 2004, editorial in the Memphis Commercial Appeal, Robert Lipscomb, director of Memphis's Housing and Community Development division, wrote that much progress has been made in revitalizing Orange Mound, through a combination of code enforcement, tenant education programs, and neighborhood cleanup efforts.
+In a 2004 editorial in the Memphis Commercial Appeal, Robert Lipscomb, director of Memphis's Housing and Community Development division, wrote that much progress had been made in revitalizing Orange Mound, through a combination of code enforcement, tenant education programs, and neighborhood cleanup efforts.

 2009, 2010

-In the Fall of 2009, Melrose High School opened its stadium with new state of the art technology, new field, bleachers, and park.
+In the fall of 2009, Melrose High School opened its stadium with new state of the art technology, new field, bleachers, and park.
 This was only a minor point of a changing community.
-In recent years crime has gone down nearly 10%.
+In recent years, crime has declined nearly 10%.
 Alumni of the high school are taking it upon themselves to become more involved in the lives of the upcoming generation in order to ensure a brighter future.

 Orange Mound Community Garden

 A group called the Mid-South Peace & Justice Center helped neighborhood residents to create the Orange Mound Community Garden.
 Organizers of the garden project hope the project will help beautify the community, provide a source of nutritious food, teach leadership skills, and encourage self-reliance.